r-kupin/webserv/README.md

 Important notes:
 1. *upload_store* won't work if *upload_pass* is not specified - server will return *403* if there is no index file in uploads directory, or *405* otherwise.
 Nothing will be stored.
-2. In  *upload_directory* sub-directories 0 1 2 3 4 5 6 7 8 9 should exist and be accessible by user, that is used by nginx.
+2. In  *upload_directory* subdirectories 0 1 2 3 4 5 6 7 8 9 should exist and be accessible by user, that is used by nginx.
 I have tested nginx on Debian machine with nginx installed via `apt install`, and the username used by nginx was *www-data*, however, it might be different on other systems and/or if other ways of installation were used.
 In my case, working *upload_directory* looked like this:
 	```
 	❯ ls -l
 	total 40